 Jessica Smartt, a blogger whom I’ve had the privilege of meeting last year, recently released an e-book called How To Introduce Your Child To Jesus.
 I have not taken the time to read this (yet), but it looks like an amazing place to start!

-Oh Amanda has a ton of resources on her blog about incorporating God into little lives, including a blog series, 31 Days of the Very Best Bible Based Books For Your Bambinos…ok, Kids, and resources for Christmas and Easter, including the EBooks Truth in the Tinsel and A Sense of the Resurrection.
+Oh Amanda has a ton of resources on her blog about incorporating God into the lives of preschoolers, including a blog series, 31 Days of the Very Best Bible Based Books For Your Bambinos…ok, Kids, and resources for Christmas and Easter, including the EBooks Truth in the Tinsel and A Sense of the Resurrection.